kdheepak/blog/content/14-emacs-compile.md

+---
-Title:Emacs Tips - Close compilation buffer
+title: Emacs Tips - Close compilation buffer
-Slug:emacs-tips-close-compilation-buffer-if-successful
-Category:blog
+slug: emacs-tips-close-compilation-buffer-if-successful
+category: blog
-Date:Tue Jul 19 12:43:56 MDT 2015
+date: Tue Jul 19 12:43:56 MDT 2015
-Tags:Emacs, LaTeX
+tags: Emacs, LaTeX
-Keywords:tips and tricks, compilation buffer, auto close Summary:This post shows how to close the compilation buffer in emacs if compile was successful ...
+keywords: tips and tricks, compilation buffer, auto close
+summary: This post shows how to close the compilation buffer in emacs if compile was successful ...
-Alias:/blog/emacs-tips-close-compilation-buffer-if-successful/
+alias: /blog/emacs-tips-close-compilation-buffer-if-successful/
+---

 When I work with markdown, $\LaTeX$ or code that requires compiling, I like to check often if everything looks okay.
 Emacs has a good description of everything